mpelekh/batch-editing-service/README.md

 ]
 ```

-Also the `requestBody` could be defined in the request object and consists common fields.
+Also, the `requestBody` could be defined in the request object and consists of common fields.
 It will be merged with each `requestBody` within payloads.

 Some of the calls may fail.
 In such cases, the Batch Editing service retries calling the function again (only perform 1 retry).
 If the service failed twice, the response indicates this invocation has failed.